Cryptolibertarian-id/Mastering-Low-level-Language/README.md

 ## Object & Variable

 A Program need memory to run, **RAM** (Random Access Memory) is used by the program.
 We can think RAM as a series numbered homes that each homes can be used to hold data while the program is running.

 Stored data in the memory is called value and to access memory we need indirect way through an object.
 It's because direct access to memory in C++ is not allowed.
 Compiler and Operating System is responsible for the object creation.

 So rather than we remember numbered home, we will use object to get the values then we can focus on using objects to store and retrieve values, and not have to worry about where in memory they’re actually being placed.

 Objects can be named or unnamed (anonymous).

-A named object is called a **variable**, and the name of the object is called an **identifier**.
+A named object is called a **variable** and variable represent named region of memory.
+The name of the object is called an **identifier**, an identifier is also the name that a variable is accessed by.

-A variable is a named region of memory.

-A value is a single piece of data stored in memory.

-An identifier is the name that a variable is accessed by.